WPS2 Manual

 Figure: The WPS Instrument on MacOS, LWDAQ 7.6+.
 Note the two images acquired and displayed simultaneously.
 The WPS Instrument combines them into one tall image and analyzes the top and bottom halves separately.
 The top half is the image taken from the top camera, which is camera one.

 The WPS2 comes with one 1-kΩ RTD sensor glued to the end wall to measure the temperature of the WPS frame.
-To read out the RTD, use the Thermometer Instrument with device name "A3022" and device element 1.
-The RTD_1.txt is an example Acquisifier script that obtains temperature measurements from WPS2s.
+To read out the RTD, use the Wire Monitor Tool, or use the Thermometer Instrument with daq_device_name = A3022 and daq_device_element = 1.
+There are two plugs on the WPS Head (A3022) for RTDs.
+The WPS end-wall RTD is connected to P1.
+We can connect another RTD to P2 and read it out as device element 2.
+The RTD_1.tcl is an example Acquisifier script that obtains temperature measurements from WPS2s.

 When combined with a LWDAQ Driver (A2071E), exposure time 20 ms, and simultaneous image captures, the WPS Instrument acquires image pairs from the WPS2 at 2.3 Hz.
 With separate flashes, the rate drops to 2.0 Hz.
 With the older A2037E driver, the rate with simultaneous exposure is 0.7 Hz.